mywrites/mywrites.github.io/synadia_quick_start.md

 title: "Quick Start Guide"
 category: "Configuration"
 ---
-**CONTEXT**: I created six user guides for Synadia Communications Inc., documenting configuration of their distributed systems/communications solution: NATS.
+**CONTEXT**: I created six [user guides](https://docs.synadia.com/cloud/user-guides) for Synadia Communications Inc., documenting configuration of their product/solution, NATS, which leverages a distributed system.
 Applications, IoT devices, and cloud-based services use NATS for secure, fast, and efficient message exchange.

 * Need to manage traffic lights and control traffic flow?
 Use NATS!
 * Need to send mission control commands to satellites?
 Use NATS!